-Phillip Neal Tippin lives with his wife and four children on the banks of Sand Creek in Newton, Kansas.
-He practices dentistry with a focus on pediatrics and orthodontics.
-At home, he writes and reads among growing things.
-Tending to a local culture through classical education and deprotestationalism occupies what margin remains.
+Phillip Neal Tippin lives with his wife and four children on the banks of the Sand Creek in Newton, Kansas, an old railroad town on the Chisholm Trail.
+It is a prairie place, bounded by wheat fields and flint hills.
+Along with pursuing his vocation as a dentist, he writes and reads among growing things.
+Tending to culture at the human scale occupies what margin remains.

 The following poems are excerpted from the upcoming collection Ordinary Time, to be published by Darkly Bright Press.